filecoin-project/phase2-attestations/README.md

 ## Filecoin Circuit Releases

 Each Filecoin circuit release will require a new Phase2 trusted-setup.
+The commit hash referenced is the version of the circuits frozen and used for the trusted setup ceremony.

 | Filecoin Release | Directory |
 | :--------------: | :-------: |